carvel-dev/imgpkg/docs/basic-workflow.md

 `imgpkg pull -o simple-app-bundle -b localhost:5000/simple-app-bundle`

-Brief explanation of the command:
+Flags used in the command:

-Flag `-b` indicates that the user want to pull a bundle from the Registry Flag `-o` indicates the folder where the OCI image will be unpacked
+  * `-b` indicates that the user want to pull a bundle from the Registry
+  * `-o` indicates the folder where the OCI image will be unpacked

 The expected output is:
 ```shell